I thought everyone knew what’s going on with Amazon and third-party sellers, until I recently shared a post from Vox on my social media.

 I went back today and here’s what I found:

-So, now the outrageous pricing is gone, but in the More Buying Options is a list of used and new books for sale.
+So, now the outrageous pricing is gone, but in the More Buying Options section, there is a list of used and new books for sale.

 Amazon is NOT listed as a seller.

-I did some research and some third-party sellers who sell NEW books are called dropshippers.
-They offer your book for $10 to $20 over the retail price.
-If they get a bite, they then buy your book at the actual cost and have it shipped directly to their purchaser.
+I did some research, and some third-party sellers who sell NEW books are called dropshippers.
+They offer your book at $10 to $20 above the retail price.
+If they get a bite, they then buy your book at the actual cost and have it shipped directly to the purchaser.
 They keep the profit.

 It’s just crazy.